-The Tesla Model 3 was first launched on to the market in 2017 as Tesla’s first attempt at a more affordable mass-market electric car after their earlier/more expensive vehicles the original Roadster, Model S and the Model X. The Tesla Model 3 like all Tesla vehicles is a 100% BEV (Battery Electric Vehicle).
-Below I’ll discuss and reference the various Model 3 versions and I’ll also discuss its towing capabilities and predicted/estimated towing range.
+The Tesla Model 3 was first launched on to the market in 2017 as Tesla’s first attempt at a more affordable mass-market electric car after their earlier/more expensive vehicles, the original Roadster, Model S, and Model X. The Tesla Model 3, like all Tesla vehicles is a 100% BEV (Battery Electric Vehicle).
+Below, I’ll discuss and reference the various Model 3 versions, and I’ll also discuss its towing capabilities and predicted/estimated towing range.
 Currently, the Tesla Model 3 has no official US towing capacity, though the Model 3 does have a rated towing capacity in Europe of 2,000 pounds (up to 1,000 kg).

 Key Tesla Model 3 Specs